-Nobody’s gonna pretend that Total War is a paragon of historical accuracy.
-We all know they take several hundred liberties with their subject matter, placing fun above absolute veracity, and often ignore facts in name of spectacle.
+Forget about the best Total War game, which game is the most authentic?
+Which games capture the essence and history of the time the best?
+Nobody’s gonna pretend that the series is a paragon of historical accuracy.
+We all know they take several hundred liberties with their subject matter, placing fun above absolute veracity, and often ignore history in name of spectacle.

 Total War: ATTILA

-Attila continues Napoleon’s and Rome II’s tradition of making the eponymous culture wipe its bottom with the rest of the globe.
-Clutching to an “end of the world” theme that paints Attila and his generals as the Four Horsemen of the Apocalypse, the game sets off the fearsome Hun hordes upon Europe and minor Asia.
+Clutching to an “end of the world” theme that paints Attila and his generals as the Four Horsemen of the Apocalypse, this game sets unleashes the fearsome Hun hordes upon Europe and minor Asia.
 Extremely overpowered horse archers and fireball-hurling onagers all work together to recreate the unbelievable historical effectiveness of the Huns in battle, and gives them all the tools to raze every single nation in their paths.

 While the feeling of dread and fear that surely haunted the Roman Empires is masterfully recreated, Attila goes a bit too far with how widespread that sentiment actually was.
-Mainly conquering minor tribes while being paid by the decadents Romans to leave them alone, the Huns’ mystic reputation came from hearsay and rumours.
-The reports of their many conquests allied with the constant fear of an invasion created a deep seated terror in Christian hearts, which quickly jumped to the conclusion that “God hates us”, like religious people are prone to do.
+Historically, a combination of conquering minor tribes and being paid-off by the Romans fuelled a lot of the hearsay and rumour that became the Huns’ mystic reputation.
+Reports of their many conquests allied with the constant fear of an invasion created a deep seated terror in Christian hearts, which quickly jumped to the conclusion that “God hates us”, like religious people are prone to do.

-However, The Scourge of God was hardly invincible, and was in fact unable to take Constantinople, Rome, or even the entirety of non-fortified France.
+However, The Scourge of God was hardly invincible, and was in fact unable to take Constantinople, Rome, or even exposed France.
 Once he got his ass kicked in one area, he would usually turn around and hightail his army out of Dodge, going for greener (and hopefully unaware) pastures.
 It was a parasitic existence, and relied heavily on speed, surprise, and shock value to work.
-Once the momentum of this horse-fueled blitzkrieg was broken, Attila struggled to achieve anything of significance, and that’s why Total War: ATTILA efforts to convince us he was the IS of its time ultimately fall flat.
+Once the momentum of this horse-fuelled blitzkrieg was broken, Attila struggled to achieve anything of significance.
+This is why Total War: ATTILA's efforts to convince us he was the unstoppable force of his time ultimately fall flat.

 Shogun 2: Total War